 If you want to get over your block?
 Tell yourself a story.

-Raise your glass to cure writer’s block
+Have a cocktail to cure writer’s block

 I don’t advocate resorting to alcohol all the time, but sipping a cocktail has certainly helped many a writer.